franzbu/EnhancedSpaces.spoon/README.md

 This also means that if at some point you want to stop using Mellon, either move all windows to the current mSpace first, or simply restart Mellon one more time.

-Alternatively, Mellon has implemented an experimental feature to automatically backup and restore mSpaces and their windows; more in the section 'Backup and Restore of mSpaces' below.
+As an optical experimental feature, Mellon can automatically backup and restore mSpaces and their windows; more in the section 'Backup and Restore of mSpaces' below.

 ## Experimental

 ### Backup and Restore of mSpaces

 mSpaces with their windows can be automatically backed up and restored.
-Only the windows open at the time Mellon starts can be restored.
+Only the windows open at the time Mellon starts will be restored.

 ```lua
   ...